Storied NASA astronaut Joe Engel dies at 91 - UPI.com

 July 11 (UPI) -- Friends, family and former colleagues are mourning the death of retired astronaut Joe Engel, 91, who died in his Houston home on Wednesday, NASA announced.

-Engel was a U.S. Air Force major general and the only astronaut to pilot both the X-15 fighter jet and the space shuttle.
+Engel was a U.S. Air Force major general and the only astronaut to pilot both the X-15 experimental aircraft and the space shuttle.

 "A natural pilot, Gen. Joe Engle helped humanity's dreams take flight -- in the X-15 program, the Apollo Program and as one of the first commanders in the Space Shuttle Program," NASA Administrator Bill Nelson said in a statement.